This policy summarizes absences, paid and unpaid, approved by the university.

 f.
 PTO Augmenting Disability Payments

-Unless the employee applies to his/her department for an exception, which is approved, the University uses an employee's accrued time off (sick, PTO for the calendar year, floating holiday and vacation, in that order) to maintain the employee's base pay during times when the employee is receiving disability benefit payments.
+Unless the employee applies to their department for an exception, which is approved, the university uses an employee's accrued time off (sick, PTO for the calendar year, floating holiday and vacation, in that order) to maintain the employee's base pay during times when the employee is receiving disability benefit payments.
 See Guide Memo 2.3.5: Disability and Family Leaves, section 6.

 When there is a death of a close family member of a regular employee, regular pay continues for the necessary period of absence from work, not to exceed five working days.
 When additional time off is needed, a department may approve use of vacation or personal leave without pay.
 Definitions of terms used:

 h.
 Military Training Leave